-I covered the topic a few years ago, but I’ve had a bit of a change of heart since then.
+I covered the topic a few years ago, but I have had a bit of of a change of heart since then.

-If you look back 80 years or so, you'll find that the verb “graduated” used to be used differently, and current trends tells us that now it's being used differently again.
+The tricky part is that looking back 70 years shows that “graduated” used to be used differently, and looking at current trends tells us that it’s starting to be used differently again.
 Language changes over time, and “graduated” seems to be a twitchy verb that’s always on the move.

 The current standard usage is to say someone graduated FROM high school.